HealthML/active-segmentation/docs/source/configuration.rst

 .. index:: ! batch_size

 * *batch_size*
-    Size of training examples passed in one training step.
+    Number of training examples passed in one training step.

 .. _epochs-label: